A fight about gifts broke out at a Pennsylvania baby shower. The expectant father shot 3 guests, police say.

 “At least from what we understand preliminarily, [the argument] was about gifts at the shower,” Lower Burrell Police Chief John Marhefka said at a news conference on Sunday.

-About 25 people were at the firehall on Saturday evening to celebrate the pregnancy.
+About 25 people were at the fire hall on Saturday evening to celebrate the pregnancy.
 Around 6 p.m., the father-to-be got into an argument about how to transport gifts once the party ended, Marhefka said.

 The Tribune-Review reported that, according to a criminal complaint, Isiah J. Hampton allegedly got into a spat with an unidentified woman who attended the shower.
 She slapped him and he allegedly shoved her, the publication reported.
 Then, three men tried to stop the fight.

 That’s when Hampton, 25, pulled out a 9mm semiautomatic handgun, police said.
-As the men tried to wrestle the gun away from Hampton, he fired three shots, striking a 23-year-old man, a 19-year-old woman, and a 16-year-old boy, Lower Burrell police said in a statement Saturday.
+As the men tried to wrestle the gun away from Hampton, he fired three shots, striking a 23-year-old man, a 19-year-old woman and a 16-year-old boy, Lower Burrell police said in a statement Saturday.
 The victims have not been named by police.

-The three victims were transported to local hospitals, but police did not release information about their injuries.
+The three victims were transported to the hospital, but police did not release information about their injuries.
 The Tribune reported that the criminal complaint filed on Sunday said the man was shot in the torso, the boy in the buttocks, and a bullet grazed the woman’s leg.
 All three victims are expected to survive the injuries.

 Police responded to the shower’s location believing there was an active shooter, but Hampton swiftly surrendered, Marhefka said at the news conference.